stoyan/Lizzy.js/README.md

 ## Features of the Lizzy.js framework

 * Quick and dirty (just like its namesake.
-Well, the namesake is getting old so not as quick anymore, but at least of the two is true).
+Well, the namesake is getting old so not as quick anymore, but at least one of the two is true).
 * Tiny (just like the namesake).
 It's, like, 100 lines of code (prettified) plus 70-ish more for the markdown-to-html transform.
 * Probably has a bug or two (just like the namesake after spending time with other dogs)
 * No build process.
 To publish a new article, just drop another `.md` file.
 That's it.